 †These states have the ability to purchase one application for up to 24 months (11 months x 2) of coverage.

 ‡These states have the ability to purchase one application for up to 12 months (364 days) of coverage.

 The states below have specific limitations that are applicable only in that state.

 - Requires a 9 month gap in coverage from a National General STM plan in order to obtain another National General STM policy.

 - Requires 60 day gap in coverage from a National General STM plan in order to obtain another National General STM policy.

 - Limited to 1 Rewrite.

-- There must be a 63 day gap in coverage from any health insurance plan in order to obtain a National General Accident & Health STM Policy.
+- Requires 63 day gap in coverage from any health insurance plan to obtain a National General STM policy.

-- Limited to 185 days of STM coverage with National General in any 365 day period (185 days of coverage does not need to be consecutive.)
+- Limited to 185 days of short term medical coverage with the same plan administrator in any 365 day period.
+185 days of coverage does not need to be consecutive.

 - The applicant must wait 30 days from the last day of coverage before reapplying.